-- costs, but it reported that insufficient comparable information was available for the TPM development. - 67.
+- 66. As described above, in its letter of 12 March 2021, Transpower provided us with information in support of the Authority's request for us to reconsider the Transpower IPP determination.
+Transpower provided us with its forecast numbers (as at 12 March 2021) of what it estimated would be the incremental opex and capex costs of developing and implementing the new TPM above the amounts we determined in the Transpower IPP determination on 14 November 2019. - 67.
+Transpower also engaged Deloitte to carry out an independent TPM project review, which provided us with confidence that costs of the TPM development will be incurred within an appropriate project rigour. - 68.
+As indicated in Transpower's letter of 12 March 2021, it engaged KPMG to complete the first stage of the assessment of the impact of the TPM on Transpower's business.
+This assessment set out the scope and timing of resources required to enable Transpower to deliver the TPM.
+Transpower also engaged KPMG to carry out an assessment to derive and contrast comparability benchmarks for the expected TPM costs, but it reported that insufficient comparable information was available for the TPM development. - 69.
 Transpower requested that we consider applying a specific wash-up mechanism to deal with the TPM development expenditure.
 However, in view of the relatively low materiality of the Stage One amounts, we do not consider that the complexity of a separate price path mechanism is justified.
-Our draft decision is not to accept Transpower's request for a new wash-up mechanism.
-We think it is just as effective in the circumstances to adjust the applicable expenditure allowances provided for in the Transpower IPP determination, including for the 2020-21 disclosure year in Stage One. - 68.
-We would expect that Transpower's actual expenditure on the development of the TPM for the 2020-21 disclosure year would be equal to, or be very close to, the amount we are adjusting the expenditure allowance by and therefore no wash-up mechanism would be required. - 69.
-For future stages, we consider it would be desirable to consult on amending Transpower's IPP determination on an ex ante basis where we have sufficient confidence in the forecasts.
-Doing so would be consistent with s 52A(1)(b) of the Act,24 as it would provide incentives for Transpower to undertake later stages of its TPM implementation efficiently. - 70.
-However, for Stage One, we consider it is desirable to allow Transpower to fully recover its actual costs, because: - 70.1 Transpower is required to develop and implement a TPM, the costs of which are not already provided for in the Transpower IPP determination for RCP3; - under its relevant statutory objective and purpose, 25 the Authority has 70.2 concluded that there will be substantial net benefits to electricity consumers over the long term from implementing the new TPM;26 - 70.3 while it is not possible to provide incentives for efficient expenditure in respect of costs that have already been incurred, we consider that, given the relatively low materiality of the Stage One expenditure, Deloitte's independent TPM project review gives us sufficient confidence to approve Transpower's actual Stage One opex for inclusion in the opex allowance for the price path and the 'forecast opex' amount for the IRIS incentive; and
+Our decision is not to accept Transpower's request for a new wash-up mechanism.
+We think it is just as effective in the circumstances to adjust the applicable expenditure allowances provided for in the Transpower IPP determination, including for the 2020-21 disclosure year in Stage One. - 70.
+We would expect that Transpower's actual expenditure on the development of the TPM for the 2020-21 disclosure year would be equal to, or be very close to, the amount we are adjusting the expenditure allowance by and therefore no wash-up mechanism would be required. - 71.
+For future stages, we consider it would be desirable to consult on amending Transpower's IPP determination on an ex-ante basis where we have sufficient confidence in the forecasts.
+Doing so would be consistent with s 52A(1)(b) of the Act,27 as it would provide incentives for Transpower to undertake later stages of its TPM implementation efficiently. - 72.
+However, for Stage One, we consider it is desirable to allow Transpower to fully recover its actual costs, because: